philippp/use-cases/USE-CASES.md

 This applies to both within the same domain or across domains.
 Detecting a same device returning would traditionally happen through storing IDs persistently in the browser and reusing them when a device is seen again.
 The lifespan of detection needs to be at a minimum 7 days.

 ##### Use cases
 Account Creation: Seeing an identity being used with a device it has never been seen with before (or that's very different from the devices it has been seen with before) can indicate identity theft where a fraudster uses a known identity to open new accounts.
 Account Takeover: An account that is taken over will be accessed from a new device, i.e. a device it hasn’t been used with before.
 This can be treated as an additional risk compared to devices that have been regularly seen with said account.
 The lifespan during which a device can be recognized as ‘seen again’ is very relevant here, as shorter windows will make every account access look as if it came from a never-before-seen device.
 1st Party Fraud: A person committing 1st party fraud and then claiming to be a victim of identity theft can in some cases be detected by recognizing that their own device was used to commit said fraud.

 ####  Recognize whether the same device is seen again in the context of multiple identities
 Similar to the above, but recognizing the usage of the same device with different identities

 ##### Use cases
 Account Creation: Fraudsters often steal multiple identities.
 Seeing many different identities’ data coming from the same device is a high risk signal, since legitimate users mostly use a single identity with their device.
 Account Takeover: A similar point to the above holds for account takeover when e.g. a fraudster is using a list of leaked usernames and passwords to takeover multiple victims' accounts.
 Recognizing that these logins into multiple accounts are happening from the same device can be used to indicate high risk.

+#### Enforce rate limiting against a scarce client resource
+Limits the number of times an action can be taken by an anonymous client.

+##### Use cases
+Account Creation: Limit the number of accounts that can be created.
+Credential Stuffing: Limit the number of distinct accounts that can attempt sign in.
+IVT: Cap the number of clicks or conversions to some maximum per X per day.
+Sensitive data scraping: Limit accesses to aggregable information.
+Online spam & fake engagements: Frustrate manipulation of lightweight interactions (e.g. video views) by capping contributions.
+Denial of Service: Rate limit particularly expensive operations.

+#### Deterministically block abusive clients
+Ensure that a particular client is no longer able to reach your services.

+##### Use cases
+Account Creation: Frustrate repeat offenders and harden against account ban evasion.
+Denial of Service (and others): Block signed-out clients that are abusing services.

 #### Retrieve a device’s IP address
 Knowledge of the IP address offers many benefits in the fight against identity fraud: